Skip to Main Content

 For example, you could extend a 30-year mortgage into a 40-year loan — then your payments will be reduced, since they’ll be spread out over another decade.
 Bear in mind you’ll end up paying more in interest this way.

-Not every lender will allow loan modifications and there are stringent eligibility rules.
+Not every lender will allow loan modifications, and there are stringent eligibility rules.
 And even if you get it, the difference may be too small to justify the eventual higher total cost of the loan due to paying interest for a longer period.

 5. Lower your taxes

 Other methods that can reduce payments don’t have to do with the mortgage itself.
 You can try to lower your property tax bill to reduce the escrow payment that typically makes up much of your monthly mortgage payment.
 Tax assessments are sometimes too high following real estate market corrections or local rezonings, for instance.
 If you think that could be the case for your house, consider appealing your property’s value to the relevant state or local decision-makers.
+Be aware of deadlines for filing an appeal if you go this route.

 6. Shop around for a lower homeowners insurance rate